jamowei/webapp/README.md

 * [Helm](https://helm.sh/) for deploying to [Kubernetes](https://kubernetes.io/)

 # 🏗️ Structure
-All source-files for the app resides in `./src` folder.
+All source-files for the app resides in the `./src` folder.

-Where the `./src/main/app.jsx` file is your main entry point for `esbuild`.
+Where the `./src/main/app.jsx` file is your main entry point for your app which gets bundled via `esbuild`.
-Any custom css goes into the `app.css` file and any static resource (e.g. html, ico, etc.) goes into the `./src/resource` folder.
+Any custom css goes into the `./src/main/app.css` file and any static resources (e.g. html, images, etc.) goes into the `./src/resource` folder.

+There is also a `./src/kubernetes/app.ts` file, which gets compiled to a kubernetes manifest.

 That's all! 😉

 # 💻 Development
-Just run `make` or following commands
+To bundle the app in `./src/main/app.tsx` just run `make` or following commands
 ```
 npm install
 node build.mjs